sdl002/R_Docker_Intro/README.md

 &nbsp;
 <img src="/Docs/docker_static.png" width="150">

-#### “Docker is an open platform for developing, shipping, and running applications.” - [Docker Getting Started](https://docs.docker.com/get-started/)
-##### Docker has excellent documentation for almost any question you might have at [Docker Docs](https://docs.docker.com/), which I will reference often.
+#### “Docker is an open platform for developing, shipping, and running applications.”
+Docker has excellent documentation for almost any question you might have at [Docker Docs](https://docs.docker.com/), which I will reference often.

 Docker Provides the following benefits:
 Provides ability to package and run application in a container